mtquadros/c_programming/README.md

     2. GCC 11.4

 ### Execute on the terminal:
-1. In the "c_programing" folder type next commands of the list:
+1. In the "c_programing" folder type the commands bellow:
 2. cd cmake-build-debug/
 3. cmake .. && make